Analytical and Numerical Studies of Dark Current in Radiofrequency Structures for Short-Pulse High-Gradient Acceleration: Theory of Electron Multipacting

 where \( \delta_{\text{max}} = 2.1 \) and \( W_{\text{max}} = 150~\text{eV} \) are the values for normal incidence.
 The exponent \( k \) in Eq.~\ref{eq:vaughan} depends on the normalized energy \( w \) and is defined piecewise:

-To compute the SEY, we begin by extracting the impact energy \(W_i\) and incidence angle \(\theta_i\) from the electron trajectory.
+To compute the SEY, we begin by extracting the impact energy \(W_i\) and incident angle \(\theta_i\) from the electron trajectory.
 The axial impact location is denoted by \(z_i\), and the RF phase at impact is given by \(\phi_i = \omega \tau + \phi_0\), where \(\tau\) is the time of flight.
-We assume an initial kinetic energy of 2~eV for secondary electrons, consistent with the emission model in Ref.~\cite{Vaughan1988}, which corresponds to the minimum energy needed to overcome the initial retarding field.
+We assume an initial kinetic energy of 2~eV for secondary electrons, consistent with the emission model in Ref.~\cite{Vaughan1988}.
 We then perform a parameter sweep over the electron emission angle \(\alpha_0\) and initial RF phase \(\phi_0\), across a range of axial emission positions \(z_0\) and field amplitudes characterized by the axial electric field amplitude at the cavity center, \(E_{z0}\).
-All field components—\(E_z\), \(E_r\), and \(B_\theta\)—are scaled proportionally with \(E_{z0}\), which serves as the reference parameter for the sweep.
-SEY values exceeding unity are retained and averaged to generate a representative single-cycle SEY contour map.
+All the field components (\(E_z\), \(E_r\), and \(B_\theta\)) are scaled proportionally with \(E_{z0}\), which serves as the reference parameter for the sweep.
+SEY values exceeding unity are retained and averaged over both $\alpha_0$ and $\phi_0$ to generate a representative \xl{single-trip} SEY contour map.
 The resulting map is shown in Fig.~\ref{fig:SEY_fullcell}, highlighting regions in \(E_{z0}\)–\(z_0\) space that are susceptible to enhanced secondary emission and the potential onset of electron multipacting.